 Special Living Options

-- In 2009 we created a Special Living Option in a section in Kirk called All Gender Community.
-Currently this community is in section 4 of Kirk with an All-Gender bathroom.
-Students can apply to live in this space in advance of room draw.
-There are programming requirements for this space, similar to other SLO, to do two community events each semester and two programs for the campus community as well.
+In 2009 we created a Special Living Option in a section in Kirk called All Gender Community.
+This community is in section 4 of Kirk Hall with an all gender bathroom.
+Students apply to live in this space in advance of room draw.
+Since the All Gender Community is campus housing all Residential Life and College polices apply.